 and walk 900 metres north along Lulie St to Abbot St and then left on Trenerry Crescent; or drive along Johnstone St to Trenerry

 walk upstream of Dights Falls.
 Alternatively you can access Deep Rock from Yarra Bend Road in Fairfield.
-Park near the Sir Robert
+Park in Deep Rock Road

-Olney Oval and then walk west to the river.
+near the Sir Herbert Olney Oval and then walk west down to the river.